adhall13/pwn.college_Anuhya/FileGlobbing.md

 # Multiple Options on Command
 The task is to invoke a hidden program whose name begins with `pwncollege` by using your shell’s command-name tab-completion.
-The program will print the flag when executed, but you’re not expected to type the whole command name by hand — you should rely on the shell to auto-complete the command for you.
+The program will print the flag when executed, but you’re not expected to type the whole command name by hand; the shell will auto-complete.

 ## The Solve
 Start typing the beginning of the program name (`pwncollege`) at the shell prompt and press the Tab key.
 The shell’s completion system will fill in the rest of the command name; once the name is completed, hit Enter to run it and read the flag.